-My name is Asma (pronouced ess-ma, not az-ma or ohs-ma :p) and I'm finishing up my PhD in Neuroscience - or at least trying to.
-I have an undoubted passion for innovative science, and for making that science accessible through knowledge translation.
-That's partly why I wanted to create this platform, Her Royal Science (Her Sci).
-Her Sci is an interview-format podcast that will do two things:
+Hello world!
+My name is Asma and I'm finishing my PhD in Neuroscience at the University of British Columbia, studying traumatic brain injury.
+As a scientist, I am passionate about innovative research, and as a science communicator, I love making science accessible through knowledge translation.
+That's why I wanted to create this podcasting platform, Her Royal Science.

 1. Introduce you to some phenomenal individuals pursuing careers in science, technology, engineering, and mathematics (STEM);

 2. Discuss the experiences of individuals in STEM from minoritised groups to foster connection and community in academic spaces.